-It should be possible to read the heading clearly from a distance of 1.4 m from the mirror head in the wheelhouse at the helmsman's position.
+It should be possible to read the heading clearly from a distance of 1 m from the mirror head in the wheelhouse at the helmsman's position.
+The mirror head should be in ahead direction of the helmsman.
 The image has to be centric to the field of view.
 The figures are upright and on both sides of the lubber mark an area of minimum 15° should be visible.

 Use an illumination dimmer (as option) for brightness control to be operated from the helmsman's position.
-In case of long optical ways (long by-passes) the picture may be much smaller then the reflection mirror.
+In case of long optical ways (long by-passes) the picture may be smaller then the reflection mirror.

-Short optical way: large picture
+Short optical way: large image

-Long optical way: small picture
+Long optical way: small image